-So, what kinds of things can you do to increase your activity level?
-For aerobic endurance, try walking or hiking together.
+Need to work on endurance?
+Try brisk walking or hiking together.
 If you like sports, play volleyball, soccer, or touch football together.
 If you have a pool or access to a pool, go swimming!

 Want to work on flexibility?
 Find a yoga studio that offers family yoga classes.
 There are also studios that offer special classes just for kids if you prefer to let the kids do their own thing while you take some time to recharge in a class for grownups.